IBM/trusted-service-identity/docs/spire-helm.md

 kubectl create namespace $AGENT_NS
 ```

-Next, we need to get the `spire-bundle` that contains all the keys and certificates, from the SPIRE server and copy it to this new namespace.
+Next, we need to get the `spire-bundle` that contains all the keys and certificates.
+Get it from the SPIRE server namespace and copy it to the agent namespace.

 ### Single Cluster
-Assuming both are deployed in the same cluster, just in different namespaces, the format is following:
+Assuming both are deployed in the same cluster, just in different namespaces,
+the format is following:

 ```console
 kubectl get configmap spire-bundle -n "$SPIRESERVER_NS" -o yaml | sed "s/namespace: $SPIRESERVER_NS/namespace: $AGENT_NS/" | kubectl apply -n "$AGENT_NS" -f -